ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 They will do this through the publication of events which can flow up to the central services across the connected message broker platform.
 The central services can receive and process these events and keep the central databases up to date.

-Likewise, remote services will be able to receive updates from central systems, new records, changes to records, etc. This gives us the ability to do 2 way data synchronization, with auto stop/restart capability with minimal duplication, in close to real time.
+Likewise, remote services will be able to receive updates from central systems, new records, changes to records, etc. This gives us the ability to do 2-way data synchronization, with auto stop/restart capability with minimal duplication, in close to real time.
 The bonus good news here is that all the complexity of managing that can be outsourced to a Message Broker vendor.

 ### Independent Deployments

 One of the other principles of microservices is 'Independence'.
 Microservices should be able to be deployed and scaled independently from each other.
 This is facilitated by having clear boundaries and interfaces between the services to reduce coupling.
-When we build our Event Driven services in Business Oriented groups we can get this independence by treating out Events as our contracts.
+When we build our Event Driven services in Business Oriented groups, we can get this independence by treating out Events as our contracts.
 Our Message Broker becomes our service discovery platform, removing the temporal coupling of synchronous calls and the configuration coupling of having to know the address of other services.

 With that lower coupling we should be able to deploy services independently, allowing our product teams to work at their own pace and delivery functionality as soon as it's ready.

 This will provide a big benefit for our distributed deployments.
 We will be able to deploy smaller components, which means the bit transfer over the network will be shorter, the install should be faster, and we should be able to do this with little to no downtime.

 #### Containers and Orchestration

-Getting our small components copied to each of our remote locations, installed, and up and running is a challenge on it's own.
+Getting our small components copied to each of our remote locations, installed, and up and running is a challenge on its own.
-Luckily it's actually similar to the challenge we have getting our code from developer machines up to the cloud and running.
+Luckily, it's similar to the challenge we have getting our code from developer machines up to the cloud and running.
 It's increasingly common to solve this deployment problem with Containers and Container Orchestration.

 Running a Container Orchestrator in our remote locations can give us many benefits.